klingtnet/klingtnet.github.io/content/articles/almost-30-best-albums-of-2021.md

 ![Album Art of Harold Budd - Abandoned Cities](https://f4.bcbits.com/img/a2697139059_16.jpg)

-Yet another from a master of his genre.
+Yet another album from a master of his genre.
 Not a 2021 release, strictly speaking, but a re-release of Harold Budds' 1984 record _Abandoned Cities_.
 This one is much darker than his other works and reminds me a bit of the early [Tangerine Dream].
 Most mystery or sci-fi movies would benefit from a soundtrack like this.

 A soundtrack for being outside on a starry night, but only if you're not afraid of the dark.